The Libyan journalists providing information in chaos

 Journalists taking the lead

 Elgrj and Jibril couldn’t stand for the yawning vacuum in information, so they started their own efforts, tweeting everything they could find, in spite of their own losses.
-Jibril had suffered a miscarriage brought on by the stress levels, and they were both worried about her family members in Derna.
+Jibril had suffered a miscarriage brought on by the stress levels, and they were both worried about her family members in Bayda.

 “All that I could think of was: ‘This was the worst disaster in Libya’s history and we need international support.’
 But information was scarce.
 There were no communications, electricity, medicines, and no one knew what’s happening,” Elgrj told Al Jazeera.